DuniaBaxa/Dunix/englix/dunia_baxa.md

 Suffixing languages are the most common type.
 Indo-European languages, Telugu, Chinese and Japanese are mostly suffixing.

-Chinese has no inflection.
+Chinese has no inflections.
 Words are only combined into larger words.
 Some words have a special meaning when they appear as a part of a larger word.
 These so called bound morphemes are much like suffixes.